roeldev/log-interceptor/README.md

 --------------------------------------------------------------------------------
 ### utils.stripColor(str)
-Strips the Ansi colors from the string with _strip-ansi_ and returns the new string.
+Strips the Ansi colors from the string with [_strip-ansi_][url-strip-ansi] and returns the new string.

 argument | type | description
 ---------|------|------------